All That I Have Is Yours

 Which also got me thinking about the story of the prodigal son (Luke 15:11-32).
 When the older son was complaining about the party being thrown for his recently repentant brother his father responded with this, “Son, you have always been with me, and all that is mine is yours.”
 Wow!
 ALL THAT IS MINE IS YOURS.
 While the older son should have been grateful to see his brother return the father still pointed out to him that he didn't get a raw deal.
 While his younger brother was squandering his time, etc., the older brother had all that the father had.

 God will not make us sit reluctantly with him.
 We can choose to sit with “our friends” instead of Him.
 But we would be foolish to take what the world has to offer, when we could have what the Father freely gives.
 What has He given us?
-His forgiveness, Jesus, His Holy Spirit, His Word, His peace, His love, His FELLOWSHIP, and the list goes on and on and on.
+His forgiveness, Jesus, His Holy Spirit, His Word, His peace, His love, His FELLOWSHIP, His mercy, His grace, an eternity with Him (where there is no pain and suffering), the list goes on and on and on.

 Let us draw near to God who is not only the TRUTH, but the PERFECT FATHER.